HomeMy WebLinkAbout1936-01-21 249

 case, Mr. Mitchell reported that he had just returned

 of groceries and one half ton of coal.
-Be recommended
+He recommended case.

 supplementary aid in this case until he got a start on